Learn how to spot the symptoms of deep vein thrombosis and pulmonary embolism before it’s too late.

-Now we’re talking pulmonary embolism.
+Now we’re talking PE.
 If a clot is hindering blood flow in your pulmonary artery, your heart has to work harder to try to push the blood around it.

 “That’s why it picks up how fast it has to pump,” Dr. Haurani says.
-“If you’re not getting enough oxygen to your system, the way the heart can compensate is by beating faster to help circulate what you do have.”
+“If you’re not getting enough oxygen to your system, the heart will compensate by beating faster to help circulate what you do have.”

 As a result, you may feel like your heart is racing or beating too fast, or you may even feel short of breath.

 With PE, you might also feel a need to cough, which comes on without any respiratory infection.
 The cough usually feels like a tickle, Dr. Haurani says.